CGCookie/blender-addon-updater/README.md

 # Blender 2.7 and 2.8

-This repository and example addon has been updated to work simultaneously for both Blender 2.7x and Blender 2.8x, though addon developers could still choose to host dedicated 2.8x versions separate from 2.7x versions while using this updater system.
+This repository and example addon has been updated to still work for Blender 2.7x, 2.8x, 2.9x, and (as of writing) early builds of 3.0.
+Optionally, addon developers could still choose to host dedicated 2.8x versions separate from 2.7x versions while using this updater system.
 Note that annotations are applied to class fields programmatically instead of through coding syntax (e.g. you will not see `propname: bpy.props...`, but the same effect will be in place and there should be no console warnings)

-Note that, as an addon developer, you have different options for supporting Blender 2.7 and 2.8 while still using this updater system.
+Note that, as an addon developer, you have different options for supporting Blender 2.7 and 2.8+ while still using this updater system.
 These are:

-1) Make the addon work for 2.7x and 2.8x simultaneously (in the same way that this module and demo addon does).
+1) Make the addon work for 2.7x and 2.8+ simultaneously (in the same way that this module and demo addon does).
     - This requires some extra work, in particular note the workaround of annotations as accomplished by the `make_annotations` function.
-2) Have dedicated, separate releases for Blender 2.7x and 2.8x which are separated by a major version, and use min/max conversioning to isolate which users can update to which versions.
+2) Have dedicated, separate releases for Blender 2.7x and 2.8+ which are separated by a major version, and use min/max conversioning to isolate which users can update to which versions.
     - For instance, if an existing addon is version 1.5 and works on blender 2.79, then a feature-parity version for Blender 2.8 could be released as addon version 2.0; this 2.0 addon with have a `version_min_update` set to be 2.0 for the blender 2.8 code, and the Blender 2.7x code would set `version_max_update` to be 2.0 as well as a ceiling.
     - The next update to the Blender 2.79-compatible addon (released at the same time or earlier, to prevent 2.7x users from accidentally updating to breaking 2.8 code) should push this settings change to make sure users don't accidentally update to a version they shouldn't.
     - Note in this scenario, you also prevent being able to update Blender 2.7x version numbers to or beyond 2.0.
 Note that there is no obligation to simultaneously update the Blender 2.7x and 2.8x versions at the same time as the version numbers themselves are not actually linked in any way.